CARTAvis/carta-archived/README.md

 https://docs.google.com/spreadsheets/d/1SpwEZM2n6xDGBEd6Nisn0s8KbBQG-DtoXUcFONzXXtY/edit#gid=0

 ## Library and Plugin Issue
-1. ImageStatistics plugin does not work on every developer's Mac/PC.
+1. ImageStatistics plugin sometimes does not work on developer's Mac/Linux.
-2. Fitter1d sometimes does not work.
+2. Fitter1d sometimes does not work (Ubuntu).
-3. regionDS9 does not work does not work on every developer's Mac/Ubuntu.
+3. RegionDS9 does not work on every developer's Mac/Ubuntu and in some CentOS.
 Already know why.
 4. ProfileCASA does not work on every developer's Mac.
+[Having clues]